IDizor/7D2D-Backupper/README.md

 Download page: https://github.com/IDizor/7D2D-Backupper/releases

-How to use:
+## How to use

+1. Run the compiled version.

+  -- OR --
 1. Install the AutoHotkey application if you don't have it: https://www.autohotkey.com/
 2. Run the "7D2D-Backupper.ahk" script.

 The 7D2D icon will appear in the windows tray.

+## Controls

-Controls: (work in the game Main Menu only)
+Works in the game Main Menu only:
  - F5 - Create a new backup for the selected game.
  - F9 - Restore the selected backup.